skiupace/notes-extension-gnome/README.md

 ----

 ### Disclaimer!!!
-This extension has been ported to GNOME 45 Shell by: "Skiupace", The Original Extension Linked [HERE](https://github.com/maoschanz/notes-extension-gnome)
+This extension has been ported to GNOME 45 Shell BY: "Skiupace", The Original Extension Linked [HERE](https://github.com/maoschanz/notes-extension-gnome)

 ----